AdguardTeam/KnowledgeBaseVPN/docs/adguard-vpn-for-android/solving-problems/restricted-mode.md

 sidebar_position: 4
 ---

 The owners of phones and tablets running the Android 7+ operating system might face the problem caused by using **a profile with Restricted Mode**.
 If you have such a profile, **AdGuard VPN**, like other applications that use VPN, gets restrictions on selective handling of VPN traffic.
-Also, one of the reasons for this problem may be using **Dual app/Dual messenger profile** on your device.
+Also, one of the reasons for this problem may be using **Dual App/Dual Messenger profile** on your device.
 Below are described the recommendations that you can apply when this problem occurs.

 ## Solutions